Go directly to product information

 In stock

-Cinnamon buds (kwei tze in Chinese) are the flower bases with the budding seed of the cassia tree.
-The buds are used both whole and ground in savoury and sweet dishes.
-They are very aromatic, without bitter notes.
+Cinnamon buds (kwei tze in Chinese) are the receptacles of the cassia tree's budding seeds.
+The buds are used both whole and ground in savory and sweet dishes.
+They are very aromatic, with no bitter notes.

 The Chinese cassia (Cinnamomum aromaticum sinens) is a cinnamon variety.
-It is the only species whose flower bases are picked on a larger scale and traded as a spice.
-The buds look a bit like cloves, but appearances can be deceiving.
+It's the only species whose flower heads are widely harvested and traded as a spice.
+The buds resemble cloves, but appearances can be deceiving.

-The buds are the fleshy receptacles that enclose the developing seed, as is the case with the acorn.
-The buds are picked shortly after flowering.
-When the buds are dried properly, the receptacle turns deep brown, in contrast to the light brown, sometimes barely visible berry.
-You can recognize fresh cassia buds by this color contrast.
-Because the seeds shrink when drying, the berries sometimes fall out.
-When cassia buds are stored for too long, the buds turn pale brown and also lose their aroma.
+The buds are the fleshy receptacles (receptacles) that enclose the developing seed, much like an acorn.
+These buds are picked shortly after flowering.
+When dried properly, the receptacle turns deep brown, contrasting with the light brown, sometimes barely visible, berry.
+This color contrast is how you recognize fresh cassia buds.
+Because the seeds shrink during drying, the berries sometimes drop out.
+If cassia buds are stored for too long, they turn pale brown and also lose their aroma.

-The buds are less than 1 cm long and half a centimetre in diameter.
-They are less aromatic than the dried bark but 'more colourful', and without the bitter notes of cassia.
+The buds are less than 1 cm long and half a centimeter in diameter.
+While less aromatic than the dried bark, they are more vibrant and lack the bitter notes of cassia.

-Cassia buds have been used in Chinese medicine since ancient times.
-They were first described in the Chinese herbal book Shen-nung around 2700 BC.
+Cassia buds have a long history of use in Chinese medicine.
+They were first described around 2700 BC in the Chinese herbal book Shen-nung.
 The Romans used them, thanks to Arab and Phoenician traders who brought them from India.
-They regularly sailed the Orient with their sailing ships thanks to their knowledge of the winds, a skill the Romans did not have.
+They regularly sailed to the Orient in their ships thanks to their knowledge of the winds, a skill the Romans lacked.

-This spice usually comes from China or Myanmar (formerly Burma), but is increasingly picked in other cinnamon countries.
-Our buds come from the south of China (Guandong).
+This spice usually originates from China or Myanmar (formerly Burma), but is increasingly being harvested in other cinnamon-producing countries as well.
+Our buds come from southern China (Guandong).

 Smell and taste

-The main fragrance in cinnamon buds is the rather sweet cinnamyl acetate, which smells of flowers (roses) as well as cinnamon.
-The buds contain hardly any cinnamaldehyde, the main odor and flavor component in cinnamon and cassia bark.
-The buds also contain relatively little coumarin compared to cassia bark, and are therefore less bitter than the bark.
+The main fragrance substance in cinnamon buds is the rather sweet cinnamyl acetate, which smells of flowers (roses) as well as cinnamon.
+The buds contain very little cinnamaldehyde, the main aroma and flavor component in cinnamon and cassia bark.
+Compared to cassia bark, the buds also contain relatively little coumarin, making them less bitter than the bark.

 Usage

-In Germany, people like to work with these buttons in winter marmalades and compotes, such as blood orange marmalade or jelly.
+In Germany, people like to use these buttons in winter marmalades and compotes, such as blood orange marmalade or jelly.

 Recipes):